businesspolicy/businesspolicy.github.io/_tutorials/external-analysis/index.md

     > - One approach is to start with a review of relevant industry reports from sources such as [Market Scope Advisor's industry survey](http://pitt.idm.oclc.org/login?url=https://advisor.marketscope.com) and [IBISWorld industry reports](http://pitt.idm.oclc.org/login?url=https://my-ibisworld-com.pitt.idm.oclc.org/).
     - Remember that this is just a shortcut to jump-start your analysis.
     - You should review and brainstorm this information in your group to map the ecosystem and refrain from taking the reports at face value.
+    >
+    >**Other Industry Analysis Resources:**
+    >
+    >University of Pittsburgh Library System provides access to a number of industry research resources that could be useful in your analysis.
+See this link for more information: [https://pitt.libguides.com/industryresearch/reports](https://pitt.libguides.com/industryresearch/reports)

 1.  **Identify Key Players:**
     *   List the companies that are active in your company's business landscape.